-Some clients simply use PSA and create Projects From Closed-Won Salesforce Opportunities and Invoice directly from Certinia.
-Others might integrate PSA and other Certinia apps with corporate systems like SAP or Oracle, Workday and Concur for CRM, Order Management, Billing, Expense Management, and Resource Management.
+Some clients simply use PSA and create Projects From Closed-Won Salesforce Opportunities and Invoice with FFA.
+Others might integrate PSA, FFA and SCM with your corporate systems like SAP or Oracle, Workday and Concur for CRM, Order Management, Billing, Expense Management, and Resource Management.

-Understand how Certinia will integrate with your CRM and/or CPQ solution
+Understand how FinancialForce will integrate with your CRM and/or CPQ solution

-Certinia is great because it uses the Salesforce platform, so naturally it's important to understand how the CRM processes will fit together with service delivery processes.
+FinancialForce is great because it uses the Salesforce platform, so naturally it's important to understand how the CRM processes will fit together with FinancialForce processes.
+You may use the built in CPQ features of Salesforce or maybe you will use a third-party tool like Apttus.